 The Filipino Adobo can get very addicting, and it’s usually a gateway food that starts others when discovering Filipino dishes.
 Moms love it because it’s frugal, has simple ingredients, and you can find them all in your pantry!
 You can cook it in under 30 minutes, and it’s also very easy to serve, -pair it with white rice or even pasta.

+Our Chicken Adobo is a type of Filipino chicken stew.
+The Chicken pieces are marinated in soy sauce and spices, pan-fried, and stewed until tender.
 For most Pinoy, cooking chicken adobo is like an instinct.
 We don’t even have an exact adobo recipe and just basically puts them together for 15 minutes or so or until chicken is done.
 And there’s really no right way or wrong way on how to cook adobong manok.

 History tells us that our Adobo far predates the Spanish colonization and adding vinegar to the stew is a Pinoy preservation technique.
 For a distinct flavor profile, I actually use 2 kinds of vinegar for this adobong manok.
 I like the combination of sukang tuba -coconut sap vinegar, which has undertones of sweetness and sukang maasim -white cane vinegar, for that mouth-puckering sourness or asim-kilig, as they say.